How Long the FAFSA Takes to Process

 Although your SAI won’t affect FAFSA processing timelines, it will impact the financial aid you’re offered and what you’ll see in your financial aid award letters.

 At this stage, it’s also important to check if your state or the schools you’re applying to require you to submit any additional forms.
-Most notably, some schools require applicants to complete the CSS form as well as the FAFSA.
+Most notably, some schools require applicants to complete the CSS Profile as well as the FAFSA.
 Contact the financial aid office of each school to check their requirements.

 You can also replace the current list of colleges with a new set of colleges through the same platform if you are applying for financial aid at more than 20 colleges.